TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/graduate.md

 - GSWS 8001: Introduction to Feminist Studies (3 credits)
 - GSWS 9991: Seminar in Feminist Reseach (3 credits)

 In addition, students take at least 6 semester hours in approved courses that focus on gender from their own or any cooperating department and complete a research project.
-Students working on a Temple graduate degree may satisfy the research requirement by focusing on women or gender in their final project, thesis, or dissertation.
+Students working on a Temple graduate degree may satisfy the research requirement by focusing on women or gender in their final project, thesis or dissertation.

 ## Admissions